ROME Admissions Process and Application

 - Rural students will be encouraged to pursue dual degrees or certificate programs in public health or global health during their four year tenure at UNTHSC.

 Applications for ROME will be done online and can begin by the middle of September through the second week of October.
 Students will have multiple opportunities to attend informational sessions during the first semester beginning at orientation.
 The application form will request basic demographic information and provide applicants opportunities to describe their interest in rural and underserved medical care as well as global health and cross-cultural interests and experiences.
-The applications will be processed and applicants will be contacted for interviews with the faculty and staff in the Rural Medical Education program beginning by the first or second week of October.
+The applications will be processed and applicants will be contacted for interviews with the faculty and staff in the Rural Medical Education program.
 Interest and motivation for training for rural/underserved/international medicine will be assessed as well as academic fitness for the curriculum.
-Offers for admission to the Rural program will begin in mid-November.
+Offers for admission to the Rural program will begin in the beginning of November.
 After admission, preparation will begin for the additional activities of the rural medical curriculum that will begin in January of the first year.

 To contact our office, you may e-mail us at ROME@unthsc.edu or call 817-735-2275.